VSRVES01 – Linux-capable Risc-V and VSDSP System-on-a-Chip

 Introduction

-One of VSRVES01's most exciting features is its cold boot time.
-It can do a cold boot from power-up to running Linux with network configures in less than 7 seconds.
-To get a splash screen on e.g. an external LCD or LED display, a smaller piece of software can be loaded to the RISC-V side of VSRVES01 in approximately 1.5 seconds after power-up.
+The fast boot times mean that to get a splash screen on e.g. an external LCD or LED display, a smaller piece of software can be loaded to the RISC-V side of VSRVES01 in approximately 1.5 seconds after power-up.
 This will make it possible to create flexible systems that give quick user feedback after power-up.

 Below is a YouTube video that shows the cold boot speed: